lenilsonjr/Blog/content/minimalism.md

 Luckily, I found someone that was looking for a roommate.
 He and his previous roommate had basically furnished the entire place so I brought only my bed, a desk and a couch.
 Still, I had A LOT of small stuff.
 Those things that you bring in your life and can't remember why they're there.

-One year passed and I dropped out school and got back to my parents house.
-Luckily for me, my transition was very smooth since I haven't a lot of furniture.
+One year passed and I dropped out of school and got back to my parents'.
+Luckily for me, my transition was very smooth since I hadn't a lot of furniture.

 At the time, me and [Allan](https://twitter.com/allancarlos_1) were working on a brand new startup and he moved to my hometown, renting a furnished room (literally, a bedroom with a bathroom and a desk that could be turned into a bed.
 There was like six rooms like these in the building and a common area with a kitchen.
 No, it wasn't a hostel).